iouzouno/torque-ec2-demo/README.md

 3. Connect Repo in Torque
 	•	Navigated to Repositories in Torque.
 	•	Added Git repository URL and selected branch.
-	•	Synced repository to discover Terraform module as a grain.
+	•	Synced the repository to discover the Terraform module as a grain.

 <img width="1466" height="742" alt="connnected_reposipory" src="https://github.com/user-attachments/assets/006a0f24-2eb8-49d7-9929-faaaf482754d" />